Want your perfect workout program?

 The barbell pullover is like the straight bar cable pullover due to the grip.
 Like the dumbbell pullover, you will get greater stretching tension but not as great contraction tension as you can with the cable machine.

-Bands: You can also use a resistance band to do pullovers in the same manner as a cable machine.
-And like a cable machine, it provides flat, constant resistance.
+You can also use a resistance band to do pullovers in the same manner as a cable machine.
+The motions will be exactly the same except you’re using a resistance band.

 Related: Best Cable Machine Back Exercises